-First and foremost, make sure you have read the 'Personal Statement' section of the Information for Candidates of the constituency you are applying for.
-It contains useful guidance and details the 3 prompts as well as what is expected of you.

-- Start your drafts as early as possible and keep revising and polishing them.
-This will help avoid redundancy and imprecision.
+- First and foremost, make sure you have read the 'Personal Statement' section of the Information for Candidates it contains useful guidance and details the three prompts as well as what is expected of you. - Start your drafts as early as possible and keep revising and polishing them.
 Many applicants find it challenging to organize answers to the three questions on the first attempt.
 The key is to explore various dimensions of your answers and the underlying logic connecting the prompt's three aspects: individual, community, and world.
 Talking to friends and people you trust can help you reflect and improve. - Begin however you can, but don't be discouraged if you don't immediately come up with ideas/answers.
 Let the process take its time.
 Also try things out, write your ideas out and see where they can take you.
-Don't be afraid to delete or discard drafts!
+Don't be afraid to delete or discard drafts! - Write down some of your most formative experiences at work, school, or at home as well as your favourite hobbies and then further ask yourself: - Why these experiences or activities matter so much to you, - What you've learned from these experiences, - How they link up with the values of the Scholarship - What you intend to do in Oxford and beyond - Be introspective and speak to the parts of your life that most touch/confuse you, don't stick to what you might think selectors want to hear.
+Keep asking yourself 'why' questions.